AUNT HELA

 Because Jontek inherited all family property from his father.

-His younger brother might have been worried that if I had a child with Jontek, his chance to inherit the farm would go to hell.
+His younger brother might have been worried that if I had a child with Jontek,

 Luckily, we had good relations with him and his family.